Aliases for MMP16 Gene

-MMP16 (Matrix Metallopeptidase 16 (Membrane-Inserted)) is a Protein Coding gene.
-Diseases associated with MMP16 include osteochondrosis and seminoma.
-Among its related pathways are MicroRNAs in cancer and Degradation of the extracellular matrix.
+MMP16 (Matrix Metallopeptidase 16) is a Protein Coding gene.
+Diseases associated with MMP16 include osteochondrosis.
+Among its related pathways are Degradation of the extracellular matrix and Matrix Metalloproteinases.
 GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
 An important paralog of this gene is MMP13.

 UniProtKB/Swiss-Prot for MMP16 Gene